 Repairing the cells around the body, glutathione's effects on our skin are better known for its lightening or bleaching properties.
 Initially considered a side-effect, glutathione's ability to inhibit the production of melanin (melanogenesis) has made it very popular in the skincare and beauty industry.

 Its antimelanogenic properties make glutathione the ideal antioxidant for treating dark spots, hyperpigmentation, or other forms of darkening of the skin.
-Additionally, glutathione rids our skin of toxins, and contributes to an overall smoother, silkier skin.
-As an oral supplement, glutathione can also combat liver disease and serve as a repairman for our other organs as well.
+Additionally, glutathione rids our skin of toxins and contributes to smoother, silkier skin.
+As an oral supplement, glutathione can also combat liver disease and serve as a repairman for our other organs.

-Well, having written this myself, I too feel the need to give my body all the precious antioxidants it deserves!
-From keeping our bodies healthy and strong, to making our skin elastic, clear, and healthy, antioxidants are the closest thing we have to a miracle cure.
+From keeping our bodies strong to making our skin elastic, clear, and healthy, antioxidants are the closest thing we have to a miracle cure.

-So, no need to wait.
+There's no need to wait.
 Tasty fruits, vegetables, and beneficial skincare products are just waiting for us to reach for them.
-And as master Yoda once said, "Do, or do not.
-There is no try.”
-I know what I’ll do.
+Start a varied diet full of fresh fruits and veg.
+Or, you can apply them topically in the form of a vitamin C serum or other skin care products.
+No matter your skin type, whether you have sensitive skin, dry skin, or normal skin, they can help with skin health.
+And as master Yoda once said, "Do or do not.
+There is no try."